 In determining reasonable cause, HACA will consider all credible evidence, including but not limited to, any record of convictions, arrests, or evictions of household members related to the use of illegal drugs or the abuse of alcohol.
 A conviction will be given more weight than an arrest.
-A record or records of arrest will not be used as the sole basis of determining reasonable cause.
 HACA will also consider evidence from treatment providers or community-based organizations providing services to household members.

-- Any household member has ever been convicted of drug-related criminal activity for the production or manufacture of methamphetamine on the premises of federally assisted housing. - Any household member is subject to a lifetime registration requirement under a state sex offender registration program.

-• The applicant does not meet the applicable SSN disclosure, documentation, and verification requirements as specified in 24 CFR 5.216 outlined in Chapter 7II-B.
+- Any household member has ever been convicted of drug-related criminal activity for the production or manufacture of methamphetamine on the premises of federally assisted housing. - Any household member is subject to a lifetime registration requirement under a state sex offender registration program. - The applicant does not meet the applicable SSN disclosure, documentation, and verification requirements as specified in 24 CFR 5.216 outlined in Chapter 7II-B.